Focusing a Minox

 Hyperfocal distance: sufficiently sharp from Visa to Ley

-The Minox guide says: “The greatest Depth of Field is obtained with the snapshot setting (small dot half way between oo-infinity and 2 m).
+The Minox guide says: “The greatest Depth of Field is obtained with the snapshot setting (small dot half way between ∞ and 2 m).
 You will find this setting convenient for all pictures which require quick readyness and fast shooting.

 This is how you set the hyperfocal distance of 4 m on a Minox.
 But what does that actually mean?
 All objects at a distance of 4 m are in focus.
 The sharpness decreases steadily in front of and behind them.
 From 2 m to infinity there is therefore no greater blurring on the negative than 1/60 mm.
 This is considered to be acceptably sharp by the Minox guide.
 That is why the next sentence in the guide reads: “Keep in mind that nearest object must be at least 2 m away“.
 Otherwise it will be displayed unacceptably blurred.